What exactly are probiotic foods vs prebiotic foods?

 Probiotic Foods

-- Sauerkraut, pickles, and kimchi are fermented vegetables.
-Fermented vegetables have probiotic value.
+• Sauerkraut, pickles, and kimchi are fermented vegetables.

 Prebiotic Foods

-If you’re at the place in your life when you are truly ready, willing and able to heal your gut, the probiotic foods are much more likely to help you (early on) and the prebiotic foods are much more likely to hurt you (early on).
+If you’re at the place in your life when you are truly ready, willing and able to heal your gut, the probiotic foods are much more likely to help you (early on) and the prebiotic foods are much more likely to cause discomfort (early on)

 Here’s why.